EranYonai/Auto-Baseline/README.md

 	• Export the baseline to a txt file
 	• Import a baseline
-	• Quick access to BW product catalog   (won't work outside BW network) **installation:**
+	• Quick access to BW product catalog   (won't work outside BW network) **How to use:**
-	1. If you're connect to Biosense Webster local network, just launch the program from here
-	Or create a shortcut on your desktop
-	2. If not connected to the local network, use the setup here and follow instructions.
-**How to use:**
 	1. When first opening the program, you'll be greeted by the header tab
 	Header tab: In this tab the user may enter the 'header' part of the baseline, Instructions and example is already in this tab.